viepovsky/Car-Service-Garage-Backend/README.md

 ## 1. Description

-Car Service Garage is an intuitive application that allows users to book appointments for car repairs or services at various automotive workshops located in different cities.
+Car Service Garage is an intuitive **RESTful** application that allows users to book appointments for car repairs or services at various automotive workshops located in different cities.
 Users can easily select the workshop of their choice and the specific service they want to have performed on their car.
 The application offers a convenient way to browse the history of reserved services and make changes to existing reservations.
 The backend version of the application provides all necessary components, including classes for data storage, services, and endpoints.